- What Law School Is

 If you are a Political Science major, you should consider completing the major’s Pre-Law Concentration (this site also contains a list of Cal Poly’s law-related classes).

 If you are not a Political Science major, you should considering completing the Law and Society Minor.
-(See a list of Cal Poly's law-related classes, which can count as electives for the minor.)

 Clubs and Activities -- Cal Poly has two main extracurricular activities related to law: the Undergraduate Law Association and the Mock Trial team.
 We strongly encourage you to get involved with both, not because that will make much difference to your chances of getting into law school, but because both provide extensive information and activities that will help you figure out whether law is the right career for you.

-Internships? -- Probably don't make a difference to your chances of admission (unless the internship is really, really impressive), but are extremely helpful in showing you whether the practice of law is for you or not.
+Pre-Law Internships?
+Probably don’t make a difference to your chances of admission (unless the internship is really, really impressive), but are extremely helpful in showing you whether the practice of law is for you or not.
 See more information on the Political Science Department webpage.

 LSAC Forums -- Consider attending an LSAC Law School Recruitment Forum.